Skip to main content

 - identify where objectives fall on Bloom's Taxonomy

-This page titled 2: Planning Instruction is shared under a not declared license and was authored, remixed, and/or curated by Kelvin Seifert & Rosemary Sutton (Global Text Project) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2: Planning Instruction is shared under a not declared license and was authored, remixed, and/or curated by Kelvin Seifert & Rosemary Sutton (Global Text Project) via source content that was edited to the style and standards of the LibreTexts platform.